ThomasChambers15243/COMP260-Distributed-Systems/README.md

 ## The Problem

-When players want to connect to each other over a network, there are ultimately two ways; LAN (local area network) and WAN (Wide Area Network).

 Latency is the term given when there is any delay in a network.
 In games, this often manifests as a player giving an input and then waiting e.g. 100ms or 200ms, before that input is accepted as part of the game state.
 This negatively affects the player experience[2] due to interrupting the flow of the game.
 Latency occurs on a WAN mainly due to:
 - The broad distances that packet data must travel across the network.
 Even fibre optic cables are 32% slower than the speed of light in a vacuum[6], causing unavoidable latency.
 - Protocol confirmation, such as TCP needing a response, means that the delay for a message sent is doubled.